Does this test have other names?

 This is the testosterone that is easily used by your body.

-If your healthcare provider suspects that you have low or high testosterone, he or
+If your healthcare provider thinks that you have low or high testosterone, he or she

-she will first test total testosterone levels.
-This looks at all three parts of testosterone.
+will first test total testosterone levels.
+This looks at all 3 types of testosterone.

 The free testosterone can help give more information when total testosterone is low.